 Retro-style Speculative Fiction set in periods where steam power is king.
 Very often this will be in an Alternate Universe where the internal combustion engine never displaced the steam engine, and as a result all manner of cool steam-driven technologies have emerged, ranging from Airships to submarines; the plausible counterpart to Magitek, with a Hollywood ScienceHand Wave or The Spark of Genius.
-Largely, steampunk runs on Rule of Cool.
+Largely, steampunk runs on Rule of Cool, with some supposedly "steam-powered" technology being more advanced than modern electronics.
 Sometimes combined with the work of Charles Babbage on mechanical computers to produce a kind of retro Cyberpunk set entirely in the Victorian era or a close analogue, with Dickensian exploitation.

 Steampunk may be a modern reflection of the 1930s40s trope of The Gay Nineties, an idealized version of the 1890s.
 While various works may be more chronologically specific, any time from around 1860, through to the 1910's, can be considered fair game.
+Think of The American Civil War and the World War I as acceptable bookends: the former is when the technological revolution really started to take off, and the latter when it first became a horror.
 The term "steampunk" was coined by K. W. Jeter to describe the speculative fiction stories in a Victorian setting that he, Tim Powers, and James Blaylock were writing in the early 1980s in contrast to the Cyber Punk stories like Neuromancer that were saturating media.
 Steampunk's modern incarnation may be considered a reaction to the popular dystopias of that time: the positive power of the imagination and subversion of the New Technology Is Evil trope are common steampunk themes, although recent Steam Punk is increasingly likely to deal with dystopian societies, sometimes even drawing upon the works of Charles Babbage to theorize humans with mechanical brains and other things rendering them Cyber Punk in all but backdrop and visual trappings.

 Elements of steampunk that are set in the American frontier are usually referred to as "Cattle Punk".
 Some writers and fans refer to the "shiny happy" version as "Victorian Fantasy", "Gaslamp Fantasy" or "Victorian Futurism".
 Supernatural or paranormal tropes are more frequently included in this approach, in which case the Encyclopedia of Fantasy favours "Gaslight Romance".